OpenDSA/OpenDSA/RST/source/Glossary.rst

       we might want to search by name.
       In this case the name field is used as the search key.

+   selection sort
+      While this sort requires :math:`\Theta(n^2)` time in the best, average, and worst cases, it requires only :math:`\Theta(n)` swap operations.
+Thus, it does relatively well in cases where swaps are expensive.
+It can be viewed as an optimization on bubble sort where swaps are deferred until the end of each iteration.

    sequence
       In set notation, a collection of elements with an order, and which may contain duplicate-valued elements.